-As we prepare for the restart of our economy following a 2 month lockdown, Singapore’s construction sector is trying to adapt to the “new normal” that needs to be understood but there are a few uncertainties that is creating confusion and uncertainty for the industry.
+As we prepare for the restart of our economy following a 2 month lockdown, Singapore’s construction sector is trying to adapt to the “new normal”.
+There are a few uncertainties that is creating confusion and uncertainty for the industry.

 You may refer to the latest media release dated 15 May on the expected direction given by our Building and Construction Authority (BCA) https://www1.bca.gov.sg/about-us/news-and-publications/media-releases/2020/05/15/gradual-resumption-of-construction-work-from-2-june-2020